-“Dual Family” or “Multi Family” Overseas Student Health Cover provided by Allianz Global Assistance must be arranged if you intend to travel to Australia with your family members as dependents on your student visa.
+“Dual Family” or “Multi Family” Overseas Student Health Cover provided by Allianz Partners must be arranged if you intend to travel to Australia with your family members as dependents on your student visa.

 Students who do not arrive in Australia on a student visa will not be covered by OSHC until they have obtained a student visa.

 Obtaining Your Overseas Student Health Cover

 When you receive your letter of offer from Sarina Russo Institute, it will indicate the duration and cost of the Overseas Student Health Cover (OSHC) you need for your stay in Australia if you will be studying on a student visa.
 In most cases, Sarina Russo Institute will arrange OSHC membership for the whole duration of your student visa (called ‘visa length cover’).

 If you are applying independently, you will need to send your payment directly to Sarina Russo Institute at the time that you accept your offer.
 If you are applying through a partner institution or sponsor, payment will be arranged in accordance with the relevant agreement.